 King Willem-Alexander shared his sorrow for the Nice tradegy Photo: Lex van Lieshout/Netherlands Royal Pool/Getty Images

-A week after Queen Máxima, King Willem-Alexander of the Netherlands expressed his sympathy for those who were killed and injured in a statement.
+A week after posing for his annual summer portrait with his daughters and wife Queen Máxima, King Willem-Alexander of the Netherlands expressed his sympathy for those who were killed and injured in a statement.
 He said, “Our hearts go out to the victims of the attack in Nice.
 France was hit hard on the day of its national holiday.
 We live intensely with all those who now find themselves mourning their loved ones."

 In addition to the royals, a number of celebrities, including Rihanna and Kim Kardashian, have taken to social media to share their shock and grief at the devastating July 14th attack.